 Tom Ninneman began duties as custodian at Peace, June 2012

-Summer 2012 – Peace sent its first group through Living Water International as a mission trip to dig a well in Nicaragua
+Summer 2012 – Peace sent a group through Living Water International as a mission trip to dig a well in Nicaragua

 Lifetree Café ministry began in July 2012

 A Capital Mission Campaign was held in early 2014 for debt reduction, launching Mission Denver Northwest, Hospitality/Building Enhancement, and Technology Upgrades.
 New mission statement: Reaching Our Community With Christ.
 (Discipleship Process: Worship – Connect – Serve)